Saamantics/.github.io/index.md

 Gundam for 3d printing.
 So make a website/ app where you can build your own mecha but you have to pay for the template.

 Toy story: the life.
 A short film about a relationship where one person uses the other.
 One person is being used as a toy, made alive only by the other person, feeling empty without them.
 Eventually they are discarded.
 So either can make a new story about this or create a film critique article on toy story about it.

+04-07 ideas: a facemask with shades on them. a company that makes anime and manga references while being subtle and hidden so that only those in the know will recognize it.
+I heard it from reddit or somewhere how the most genius thing samsung did was market themselves as the alternative.
+In a video where they're interviewing celebrities they ask them if they like apple or samsung.
+All of them choose apple, no question but they only acknowledge samsung as the competitior and lg or pixels aren't in the conversation.